(FICTION 6,870 words) (BACK TO HOME PAGE)

 S: Oui … er … Venice, maybe?
 No!
 Vienna!
 Oui.
 Vienna.
 Shall I ask the Bureau Chief to …

 Autumn 1991: Lisette was living quietly with her mother in Orléans.
-An annuity from her late husband meant she didn’t have to work – merci! – but Business Class and servants became out of reach.
-She spent endless hours with lawyers, wrestling with litigation from a recently divorced illegitimate stepdaughter her own age – whom she’d never met – demanding half of cher papa’s assets.
+An annuity from her late husband meant she didn’t have to work – merci! – but Business Class and servants moved out of reach.
+She spent endless hours with lawyers, wrestling with litigation from a recently divorced illegitimate stepdaughter her own age – whom she’d never met – demanding half of dear, dear papa’s assets.

-Lisette learned backgammon, displaying a surprising – to herself above all – aptitude.
+Lisette took up backgammon, displaying a surprising – to herself above all – aptitude.
 She doted on Robertus, her British Shorthair cat.
-She kept up La Liste, although the entries dwindled:
+She continued La Liste, although the entries dwindled:

 … (74) Preferred black socks …